daytoncleancoders/projects/commandline/README.md

-## Command Line Automation Kata
+# Command Line Automation Kata

-Most developers are capable at the command line, but with so many tools built for the command line even frontend devs need to know their way around.
+**Command line productivty** tools are evolving at an incredible pace.
+If you're not proficient navigating and automating your favorite shell you're at a significant disadvantage.
+This kata was created to help developers become comfortable with the basics of command line automation.

+## Directions
 _Hints are provided for both Mac/nix and Windows Powershell._

 1. Find a partner and pair up